crownbraid/xenharp/README.md

 ## XENHARP: microtuned diatonic pedal harp synthesizer

 ### Current Functionality
 Diatonic scale is tuned (in *harp_states.js*) by defining a tuning system (from *tuning_systems.js*) and a concert pitch.
-The pedals microshift each pitch class by 12 intervals.
+The pedals microshift each pitch class by 12 micro-steps.

 *TEMP DEFAULT: 31-EDO A-440 & pedal-shifts of 1/6 12EDO semitone.*